-The Port of Miami (Port), located on the southeast coast of Florida, is in the top 10 cargo container ports in the United States and is the largest container port in Florida.
+Located on the southeast coast of Florida, Port of Miami is one of the top 10 cargo container ports in the United States and is the largest container port in Florida.
 The Port carries the dual distinction of "Cruise Capital of the World" and "Cargo Gateway of the Americas."